 An employee handbook is a thorough, in-depth record of what all staff members need to know to be effective employees of your childcare business.
 It acts as a support tool for orientation and onboarding and a resource guide for ongoing daily use after training.
 Providing it in written form helps new staff quickly familiarize themselves with the content and retain it for the future.
 A handbook reinforces the standards of your business to ensure they’re consistently upheld by every employee.

-To create the best possible employee handbook for your business, it must include and cover the essential parts of your childcare program.
+To create the best possible employee handbook for childcare programs, it must include and cover the essential parts of your business.
 You can tailor it to your unique circumstances, but there are still universal sections to include.

-To write an employee handbook, first, establish your audience.
+To write a childcare employee handbook, first, establish your audience.
 Understand who you’re writing this handbook for.
 You may have employees who care for children, assistants who complete administrative duties, facility managers who take care of the building, and other staff members.

 Your handbook needs to address all of them and include the following sections: